- Terms of services

 Reasons/Purposes for Processing Information

 We process personal information to enable us to provide travel agency services to our customers, to promote our services, to maintain our accounts and records and to manage and support our employees.
-We also use CCTV systems to monitor and collect visual images for the purposes of security and the prevention and detection of crime.

 Type/Classes of Information Processed